Method 1 – Using the Excel SWITCH Function to Switch Corresponding Cell Values

 Here, in the SWITCH function, I selected the MONTH(B5) as an expression.
 Then, as value and result, I followed the provided chart.

-Taken January to March (1,2,3) as value and provided 1 as result
+Taken January to March (1,2,3) as value and provided 1 as the result

 In the MONTH function, I selected the B4 cell as serial_number.

-Press ENTER and the SWITCH function will return the corresponding quarter switching the dates.
+- Press ENTER, and the SWITCH function will return the corresponding quarter, switching the dates.

-Here, you can follow the same process, or you can use the Fill Handle to AutoFill the formula for the rest of the cells.
+- Here, you can follow the same process, or you can use the Fill Handle to AutoFill the formula for the rest of the cells.

-Using SWITCH & RIGHT Function
+Method 5 – Using SWITCH & RIGHT Functions

 =SWITCH(RIGHT(B4,2),"SD","South Dakota","NY","NewYork","AL","Alabama","TX","Texas","HI","Hawaii","CA","California","ME","Maine","Not Found")